The 15 Most Popular Social Media Platforms in 2026

 YouTube follows closely behind WhatsApp with over 2.5 billion MAU.
 It’s particularly popular with younger audiences, with more than half of the site's users being between 18 and 34 years old.

 YouTube’s capacity for long-form videos is its unique selling point.
 It’s perfect for everything from product demonstrations to educational content.
-That said, Youtube Shorts is also a goldmine for connecting with a younger audience, with the short-form section of the platform now achieving around 70 billion views a day worldwide.
+That said, YouTube Shorts is also a goldmine for connecting with a younger audience, with the short-form section of the platform now achieving around 70 billion views a day worldwide.

 The platform is also renowned for its personalised recommendation engine, which makes it easier for brands to connect with their target customers organically.

-With an estimated 1.6 billion monthly active users, TikTok is rapidly becoming the king of short-form video.
+With an estimated nearly two billion monthly active users, TikTok is rapidly becoming the king of short-form video.
 Its swipeable content, high engagement, and brilliant recommendation engine make it a must for brands that want to connect with younger audiences.
 It also gives businesses the chance to go viral organically, even with a small following.

-Approximately 30.7% of the platform's audience is in the 18-24 age range, meaning TikTok has quickly become the best way to connect with the Gen Z demographic.
 Like Instagram, it works particularly well when paired with influencer marketing.
 It also now offers TikTok Shop, which allows businesses to directly advertise and sell their products from within the app.
 (Australia is still in the early rollout phase for TikTok Shop, but it’s coming.)

-WeChat has more than 1.3 billion monthly active users, making it the most dominant social app in China.
+WeChat has more than 1.4 billion monthly active users, making it the most dominant social app in China.
 It essentially acts as an all-in-one ecosystem, with chat, social media, payments, shopping, and news all integrated into the platform.

 WeChat is a must for brands that want to tap into the Chinese market.
-Businesses can set up official accounts, stores, and payments from directly within the app.
+Businesses can set up official accounts, stores, and payments directly within the app.
 Then, they can use built-in marketing tools to connect with customers directly.

 Like WhatsApp, WeChat isn’t built for mass visual marketing, but it opens a direct line to customers, making it ideal for authentic engagement that feels meaningful and personalised.

 At just over one billion monthly active users, Messenger still holds its own as a standalone messaging app.
-Its real strength, however, lies in the fact it syncs directly with the Meta ecosystem.
+Its real strength, however, lies in the fact that it syncs directly with the Meta ecosystem.

 Brands primarily use Messenger to provide customer support by setting up AI agents or chatbots to talk directly to customers, or connecting live customer service reps.
 The platform also has click-to-chat functionality, meaning businesses can initiate personalised conversations when a customer clicks on an ad on Facebook or Instagram.